KrishnaswamyLab/PHATE/README.md

 #### Installation from CRAN and PyPi

-Install `phater` from CRAN by running the following code in R:
+Install `phateR` from CRAN by running the following code in R:

-    install.packages("phater")
+    install.packages("phateR")

 Install `phate` in Python by running the following code from a terminal: